Employee Referral Program: How To Get It Right ?

 Finding ideal candidates has become increasingly difficult for recruiters in a candidate-driven job market.
 It has become equally difficult to justify the amount of time, effort and resources that go into hiring great candidates.

-That’s why employee referrals become one of the most reliable sources of candidates for recruiters.
-They can leverage the connections they have with their current employees and get them to suggest time-worthy candidates they might already know.
+That’s why employee referrals become one of the most reliable, available and untapped sources of candidates for recruiters.
+HR teams can leverage their connections with current employees and get them to suggest time-worthy candidates from their professional networks, friends and family circles.

 11 tips to fuel up your employee referral program